Best Resin 3D Printers 2024

 Expensive

-We enjoyed navigating through the Mighty 8K’s menus, thanks to its large and easy-to-use touch screen display.
+We enjoyed navigating through the Mighty 8K’s menus, thanks to its large and easy-to-use touchscreen display.
 There’s little need to consult the manual – the printer walks you through an onboard tutorial to handle leveling and your first test print.
 Want to rerun a test file at a different exposure?
 No problem – the Sonic Mighty 8k will let you change exposure settings and more right inside the printer.
 I found this extremely helpful while dialing in a new resin.

 The Phrozen Sonic Mighty 8K size is closer to what we see in FDM printers, without being so large that it dominates your workshop.
-The quality and extra wiggle room would be a worthwhile investment for someone running an Esty shop or an artist wanting to showcase their work.
+The quality and extra wiggle room would make it a worthwhile investment for someone running an Esty shop or an artist wanting to showcase their work.
 We were able to print 12 very-detailed gaming figures at once and the process only took 4 hours and 2 minutes.

 Our only issue with this machine was the camera, which was released for review before it was functional.
 There’s no set date on when the camera firmware will be ready, but it promises the ability to monitor prints as well as create time lapses.